 VII.
-TERMS ANDCONDITIONS
+TERMS AND CONDITIONS

-- A. If a bond is required, it must be furnished before approval of the plan of operations. - B. Information provided with this plan marked confidential will be treated in accordance with the agency's laws, rules, and regulations. - C. Approval of this plan does not constitute certification of ownership to any person named herein and/or recognition of the validity of any mining claim named herein. - D. Approval of this plan does not relieve me of my responsibility to comply with other applicable state or federal laws, rules, or regulations. - E. If previously undiscovered cultural resources (historic or prehistoric objects, artifacts, or sites) are exposed as a result of operations, those operations will not proceed until notification is received from the Authorized Officer that provisions for mitigating unforeseen impacts as required by 36 CFR 228.4(e) and 36 CFR 800 have been complied with. - F. This plan of operations has been approved for a period of or until (mm/dd/yy) 5/30/2035.
-A New or revised plan must be submitted in accordance with 36CFR part228, subpart A, if operations are to be continued after that time period.
+A. If a bond is required, it must be furnished before approval of the plan of operations.

+B. Information provided with this plan marked confidential will be treated in accordance with the agency's laws, rules, and regulations.

+C. Approval of this plan does not constitute certification of ownership to any person named herein and/or recognition of the validity of any mining claim named herein.

+D. Approval of this plan does not relieve me of my responsibility to comply with other applicable state or federal laws, rules or regulations.

+E. If previously undiscovered cultural resources (historic or prehistoric objects, artifacts, or sites) are exposed as a result of operations, those operations will not proceed until notification is received from the Authorized Officer that provisions for mitigating unforeseen impacts as required by 228.4(e) and 36 CFR 800 have been complied with.

+F. This plan of operations has been approved till December 2035.
+New or revised plan must be submitted in accordance with 36 CFR part 28 subpart A if operations are to be continue after that time frame.

-VIIL OPERATING PLAN ACCEPTANCE
+VIII.
+OPERATING PLAN ACCEPTANCE

-[]/[] We have reviewed and agreed to comply with all conditions in this plan of operations including the required changes, modifications, special mitigation, and reclamation requirements.
+We have reviewed and agree to comply with all conditions in this Plan of Operations including the required changes, modifications, special mitigations and reclamation requirements.

-U/D/We understand that the bond will not be released until the Authorized Officer in charge gives written approval.
+We understand that the bond will not be released until the Authorized Officer in charge gives written approval.